johnnovak/RML-Amiga/docs/docs/manual/input-handling.md

 ## Gamepads

-Many Commodore CDTV and Amiga CD32 games are best played with the mouse, but some are almost unplayable without a physical gamepad (the keyboard mappings tend to be very awkward to use).
-To use your physical gamepad (e.g., an Xbox 360 controller), press the green **A** button on it after starting the game and WinUAE will auto-plug it into port 2.
+Most [CDTV and Amiga CD32 games](cdtv-and-cd32-games.md) are meant to played with the gamepad that came with the console.
+It's best to use a physical game controller with these games as the keyboard mappings for the emulated gamepad can be rather awkward.
+To use your physical gamepad (e.g., an Xbox 360 controller), press the green **A** button on it after starting the game and WinUAE will auto-plug it into port 2 (if you're using some other game controller, press the button that is in the same location as the **A** button on the Xbox 360 controller).

 Similarly to joysticks, you might need to activate the **Swap joystick ports** feature with ++end+j++ if your gamepad was auto-plugged into the wrong port.

+A smaller number of CDTV and CD32 games support the mouse as well (typically point-and-click adventure games).
+Although you can play these games with a gamepad, it's usually more convenient to use the mouse.